 Invitations to a Charter Event are extended to all clubs in the District through the club presidents.
 All members of the District Board and all Past Governors also will be invited to this event.

-The District shall give each new club, at its Charter Dinner or Charter Event, a gift of no less than $100.00 to be used by the club.
+The District shall give each new club, at its Charter Dinner or Charter Event $100.00 to be used by the club to defray the new club’s initial costs to file (i) articles of organization with the Secretary of State of their respective state, and (ii) its IRS Form 8476.
 Other gifts from the District must be approved by the District 12 Board.
-Approval may be obtained by a telephone vote conducted by the Governor.
+Approval may be obtained by a email or other typical electronic means, as selected and conducted by the Governor.

 New Clubs (First Year Meetings)